 A couple of different scenarios exist:

-To help you prepare your meal plan, we are providing for
+To help you prepare your meal plan, we provide through our Free Downloads page:

 Each day has a group of five cells to fill in: